 Once I opted in, I got a very nice email from Jozen, who writes the column, providing clear instructions on next steps (I love clear instructions on next steps!)
 These next steps involved going into the NY Post office to get my picture taken and completing a VERY long questionnaire about who I am and what I am looking for.
 I happened to have some time the next day to head to midtown for a photoshoot so I got the ball rolling.

 I met with Jozen for about 15 minutes pre-shoot and he explained the process.
 The article runs in two parts over two weeks.
-Part one, lists a candidate and three potential matches for the candidate.
-Part two runs the following week and gives a play by play of how the date went with the person the candidate ended up going out with.
+Part one lists a candidate and three potential matches for the candidate.
+Part two runs the following week and gives a play-by-play of how the date went with the person the candidate ended up going out with.
 What really happens (here is the inside scoop!) is that Jozen decides to set two people up and sends them on a date before he even publishes part one of the article.
-He then throws two other candidates in to the mix and lets people weigh in on who they THINK the candidate should go out with.
+He then throws two other candidates into the mix and lets people weigh in on who they THINK the candidate should go out with.
 I guess this is really the only way to make sure you can get a part two out of a bunch of flakey, busy, New York daters.
-He told me I could be the candidate or one of the matches.
+He told me I could be the candidate for one of the matches.
 It would all depend on “what he has in his files.”
 Basically, my fate was in the hands of my new matchmaker, Jozen.

 The photoshoot was quick and painless.
 It is hard to look comfortable in such a weird situation.
 I was not born to be a supermodel.
 I completed the questionnaire that weekend, sent it off, and promptly forgot about the whole thing.